 Underneath is the initial advisable after executing docker means prune.

-docker means prune output.
+docker means prune output.2. docker context

 This command helps you navigate and configure different contexts.
 In Docker, contexts include names, supply layer protection data, endpoint configurations, and orchestrators.